Karim Guédé

-Karim Abdul-Jabbar Guédé (born 7 January 1985) is a former professional footballer who works as a scout for SC Freiburg. he started his career at amateur level with SC Concordia and Hamburger SV II.
-After impressing at Slovakian clubs Petržalka and Slovan Bratislava he represented the Slovakia national team and joined SC Freiburg where he spent fix seasons.
+Karim Abdul-Jabbar Guédé (born 7 January 1985) is a former professional footballer who works as a scout for SC Freiburg.
+He started his career at the amateur level with SC Concordia and Hamburger SV II.
+After impressing at Slovakian clubs Petržalka and Slovan Bratislava, he joined SC Freiburg, where he spent six seasons.
 He ended his career after one season with SV Sandhausen.
+Born in West Germany, he played for the Slovakia national team.

 Club career

-Guédé, born in Hamburg, is a son of Togolese mother and French father.
+Guédé, born in Hamburg, is a son of Togolese mother and Afro-French father.
 After playing for the Oberliga Hamburg club SC Concordia von 1907 and Hamburger SV II he came to Artmedia Petržalka in July 2006.
 He made his Corgoň Liga debut in a 4–0 defeat against Trenčín on 9 September 2006.
 He began playing as a defensive midfielder in Artmedia, previously he played as a defender.
 In the next season he won the Double.
 He moved to ŠK Slovan Bratislava in January 2010.
 In his first season in a new club he won the Slovak Cup.
 He won his second Slovak Double in 2010–11.
 After five years in Slovakia he obtained Slovak citizenship and became a possible choice for the national team manager Vladimír Weiss.

 In May 2018, Guédé left SC Freiburg after six seasons with the club.

 In June, Guédé joined 2.
 Bundesliga side SV Sandhausen on a free transfer having agreed a one-year contract.